Authentic Breakfast Sausage Spice Blend Recipe: USDA-Approved Guide

 Pro Tips for Using and Storing Your Sausage Spice Mix

-1. Mix thoroughly: Combine spices in a bowl before adding to ground meat for even distribution.
+1. Mix thoroughly: Combine spices in a bowl before adding to ground meat for even distribution

-2. Let it rest: Allow seasoned meat to sit in the fridge for 1–2 hours before cooking for deeper flavor absorption.
+2. Let it rest: Allow seasoned meat to sit in the fridge for 1–2 hours before cooking for deeper flavor absorption

 4. Store properly: Keep unused spice blend in an airtight container away from light and moisture.
-Shelf life is about 6 months.
+Shelf life is about 6 months

-spice jars on shelf
+Properly stored spice jars

 Breakfast Recipes Featuring Your Spice Blend